 Leaning on Technology

-Agents are using technology to facilitate nearly every aspect of real estate transactions, including client communications and property showings.
-For example, if you prefer no in-person showings, talk to your agent about virtual options like 3D virtual tours or virtual open houses.
+We are using technology to facilitate nearly every aspect of real estate transactions, including client communications and property showings.
+For example, if you prefer no in-person showings, talk to us about virtual options like 3D virtual tours or virtual open houses.
 These technologies come much closer to replicating an in-person experience (versus only offering property photos).

-As a buyer, you may want to request a virtual property tour, where your agent uses a live video service like FaceTime to walk through a home on your behalf, providing a closer look at various features, like the views from windows or the property’s landscaping.
-While phone calls, email, and text messages have long been popular communication tools, ask your agent about video conferencing options.
+As a buyer, you may want to request a virtual property tour, where we use a live video service like FaceTime to walk through a home on your behalf, providing a closer look at various features, like the views from windows or the property’s landscaping.
+While phone calls, email, and text messages have long been popular communication tools, ask us about video conferencing options.
 They’re often a better way to discuss important topics when in-person meetings are difficult or undesirable.

 Technology is also playing a pivotal role in managing transaction paperwork, security deposits, loan applications, closing documents, and more, reducing or eliminating the need for in-person contact.
 For example, you might be able to attend the closing in your car in a parking lot.
 Your contact will be minimal, similar to using curbside pickup services.